miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/mykoz-areal-os-an-independent-nomatic-digital-home/">MyKoz: AReal/OS, An Independent, Nomatic Digital Home</a> (Wed Aug 02, 2023)
+<br/>Discover MyKoz AReal/OS, an independent, nomadic digital home that offers Tow-it-ism, a modern approach to finding value in life by mastering simple, lasting skills.
+With a powerful user experience, the installer script adds a JupyterLab icon and Bash icon, with the War Games 'Would you like to play a game' typing effect.</li>
+<li><a href="/blog/mykoz-a-real-os-on-windows-linux-teaching-tow-it-izm/">MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm</a> (Tue Aug 05, 2023)
+<br/>MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm.
+Embrace technology in a mindful way with MyKoz, a timeless and portable set of tools to improve your skills and keep you valuable for life.
+Follow along with the ideation and naming of this novel endeavor.</li>
 <li><a href="/blog/ai-crash-course-101-from-2017-transformers-to-robot-bodies/">AI Crash Course 101: from 2017 Transformers to Robot Bodies</a> (Fri Jul 28, 2023)
 <br/>Learn about the AI models that have been around since 2017, including transformers, recurrent neural networks (RNNs), and convolutional neural networks (CNNs).
 Discover the well-known instances of each, such as GPT-3, BERT, and LSTM.
 Plus, explore more advanced topics like decision trees, random forests, support vector machines (SVMs), ensemble learning, Naive Bayes, K-Nearest Neighbors (KNN), logistic regression and more!</li>
 <li><a href="/blog/chatting-with-ai-about-favorite-books-that-broaden-perspective/">Chatting with AI About Favorite Books That Broaden Perspective</a> (Sun Jul 09, 2023)